Degree projects

 Writing your degree project at our Department

 A degree project can be carried out as part of a program or as an independent course.
 You can choose to do a 30-credit or 60-credit project.
-Degree projects is offered all year-round, and there is great flexibility in how the project can be structured.
+Degree projects are done individually or in pairs.

-Thematically, our projects and expertise are linked to our main areas: Forest Science, Economics, Business Administration, Forest Policy and Technology.
+Thematically, our projects and expertise are linked to our areas: Forest Science, Economics, Business Administration, Forest Policy, Bioeconomy Management and Technology.

-Below, you’ll find information about available degree projects.
+Below, you’ll find information about degree projects we can supervise and a link to guidelines for individual projects.

 You are always welcome to contact our course coordinators Thomas Kronholm (responsible for forestry science, technology with a focus on industrial wood supply management or raw material properties and refining processes) or Cecilia Mark-Herbert (responsible for forest economics, bioeconomy, business administration or sustainable development), who can help you further develop your idea and connect you with the right person.